 Great Car Seat

 This travel system comes with the Snug Ride Click Connect 35 infant car seat which is safe and easy to use.
-As an infant car seat it is intended for rear-facing use.
+As a best infant car seat it is intended for rear-facing use.
 It will accommodate newborn babies up to 35 lbs.

 Stroller Folding Action